Nasal Packing after Rhinoplasty Surgery

 Why Dr. Slupchynskyj does not Utilize Nasal Packing

-Over the past 18 years of performing Rhinoplasty in New York City, Dr. Slupchynskyj has perfected his surgical technique resulting in a dry surgical field during and post-surgery.
+Over the past 18 years of performing Rhinoplasty, Dr. Slupchynskyj has perfected his surgical technique resulting in a dry surgical field during and post-surgery.
 In other words, patients of Dr. Slupchynskyj who undergo Rhinoplasty or Septoplasty Surgery mostly experience a bloodless surgery so there is no need for nasal packing to control or prevent bleeding.
 Nor is there need for any other materials to deal with incisions and bleeding, such as tissue sealants.

 Dr. Slupchynskyj’s Rhinoplasty and Septoplasty Surgeries result in no bleeding or a dry surgical field based upon two factors: the technique he employs to anesthetize the nose and his surgical technique which he has perfected over the last 18 years.
 Post-operatively, 98% to 100% of his patients do not experience any bleeding.